 So, you’ve waited till the last minute, didn’t you?
 Every time you do that to yourself, you’re committing academic suicide.
 But I’m going to tell you how I would go about writing an essay, hopefully a short one, overnight.
 The trick is research and a little sleep and getting up very early to revise.
+Or maybe you are just looking for someone who could write essays for money?

 Before you start the actual writing of the essay, collect some web research that is reputable or pull up an award winning or really good essay by another student and check their works cited list for their sources.
 You need a way to collect solid quotes quickly.
 See, using quotes is not plagiarism if you only copy the quote—which is already published information and do not copy the introductory phrase along with it.
 For example, instead of copying all of “As Smith notes in his study of apes, “apes tend to develop strong relationships with one other ape” (2014, p.
 4).
 Now, you can borrow the material within the quotes and you can note the page number and the year – but that is all you can copy—not that very original signal phrase.
 Now, look at his/her works cited and you can look up what you can on the internet and find some of your own unique quotes.
 If it is a high level essay, it will have high level sources.